More Motorcycle Crashes Than Usual: Extended Winter Warm Weather Partly to Blame?

 What to Do if Injured on a Motorcycle

 Florida interstates are notorious for high-speed crashes and dangerous construction.
-If you or someone you love is seriously injured while riding in the Tampa Bay or Manatee County areas, call an aggressive motorcycle accident attorney at the Romero Law Firm who can fight for your rights.
+If you or someone you love is seriously injured while riding in the Bradenton or Manatee County areas, call an aggressive motorcycle accident attorney at the Romero Law Firm who can fight for your rights.
 Many motorists simply do not see motorcycles, and they routinely cut them off, cross into other lanes, and cause deadly crashes.
 You should not have to fight the insurance company alone.